 About Amelia

-Amelia is a female Dalmatian about 5 years old.
+Amelia is a female Dalmatian over 5 years old.
 Carefully selected as a great representative of her breed, Courtney decided to make her part of their program.
 Courtney has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Dalmatian